-Oral NAC can significantly reduce the several oxidative stress factors and inflammatory cytokines (63).
+Oral NAC can significantly reduce several oxidative stress factors and inflammatory cytokines (63).

 NAC plays an important role in your body’s detoxification process.

-One interesting study emerge in 2017. about star fruit-induced acute kidney injury (AKI).
+One interesting study emerges in 2017 about star fruit-induced acute kidney injury (AKI).
 Star fruit, or Averrhoa carambola, is a tropical fruiting tree in the oxalis family that’s native to tropical Asia (65).

 Data show that therapeutic NAC attenuates renal dysfunction in a model of acute oxalate nephropathy following SF ingestion by reducing oxidative stress, oxaluria, and inflammation.
 This might represent a novel indication of NAC for the treatment of SF-induced AKI.

-NAC can help prevent side effects of drugs and environmental toxins (66).
+NAC can help prevent the side effects of drugs and environmental toxins (66).

 NAC boosts glutathione, the highest amount of which is in the liver.